Here you can find and download a variety of information and support materials to help you develop your protocol.

 How do I access my RevMan5 file?

 You and your co-authors will need to access ‘Archie’, the Cochrane Collaboration’s central server for managing and storing documents and contact details.
 Please click here to request an Archie user account.
 You should check out the file from within RevMan.
 Click here for our Quickstart guide to checking RevMan files in and out of Archie and Top tips for authors using Archie and RevMan 5.
-It is important that you read the IMS web page for Cochrane authors where you can keep up to date with author information.

 How do I formulate a systematic search strategy?

 Read this page about the process of designing, running and documenting your systematic search.

 Please refer to the Cochrane Handbook which is the official document that describes in detail the process of preparing and maintaining Cochrane systematic reviews.
 Cochrane protocols and reviews should also follow the style described in the Cochrane Style Guide.
 Use protocols and reviews published in The Cochrane Library as examples.
 If you do not have access to The Cochrane Library please contact the Managing Editor (jani.ruotsalainen (at) ttl.fi).

 It is important to break down your review project into manageable tasks and to assign people and deadlines to both.